LeResKP/sqla_declarative/README.rst

     * the __tablename__ to create/use for the class is automatically defined by class.__name__.lower().
     * it adds a property pk_id which returns the value of the primary key for the object.
     * it attaches a query object to the class which is a shortcut to session.query(class).
+    * Function which returns all the DB entry in a HTML table
+    * Function to edit/add new entry as a HTML form

 Example of usage::